Serena-Tang/Blockchain-facial-recognition/README.md

 ## Requirements
 Meet the following requirements

-1、Get the shooting information of specified pictures, such as local device, address, time, GPS, etc.
+1. Get the shooting information of specified pictures, such as local device, address, time, GPS, etc.
-2、To obtain the information of a large number of pictures by traversing the specified picture directory
+2. To obtain the information of a large number of pictures by traversing the specified picture directory

 ## Configurations